ivan-pop/mono2ledger/README.md

 cashback_account=income:cashback:credit_card
 # Ledger file to which converted output will be appended
 ledger_file=~/.local/share/ledger/journal.ledger
-# Directory in which backups will be stored
-backup_dir=~/.local/share/ledger/backup
 # All other sections have format <MCC>/<regexp>
 # Where MCC matches MCC of entry and regexp (uses python regexp)
 # matches description of entry.